 If the flow of a space isn’t working, you can transform the layout completely by removing non-load bearing walls – it’s not a huge job, but it can really make a big difference to the look, feel and uses of your home.
+Best of all add more space when you’ve outgrown your home.
 Walls are the physical parameters that dictate the scale and size of your useable space, and also determine what fixtures and furniture you can use – so taking them out give you a blank page to redesign a space better suited to your needs that will of course add more space.

 CHANGE UP YOUR FURNITURE